 In 2018, QFI and the German-Arab Friendship Society (DAFG) organized an interactive concert with the Husam Al-Ali ensemble for music educators at German schools and high school students.
 Based on the success of the event and the clear need for information and teaching material about Arab music, QFI commissioned four short films focusing on various elements of Arab music: instruments, countries of origin, and rhythm and tone systems.

-To premiere the four films, QFI and DAFG partnered with Expolingua during their annual convention (virtual in 2020) to host two interactive conversations with the Ensemble and music educator Sean Prisker.
+To premiere the four films, QFI and DAFG partnered with Expolingua during their annual convention (virtual in 2020) to host two interactive conversations with the Ensemble and musicologist Sean Prieske.
 The Ensemble was able to help the many students from Germany who attended Expolingua begin their journey to learn more about Arab music.

 Below are the full videos in German with English subtitles.

 Arab Music 101 – Part 1

 Learn about the regions where Arab music originates and commonly featured instruments.
 The recording includes a conversation between the lead singer of the Husam Al Ali Ensemble and music educator Sean Prieske during Expolingua Language and Culture Fair 2020 in Berlin.